CSSclasses/CSSclasses/README.md

 ## Contributing

-All changes have to be made and pushed inside the `master branch`.
+All changes have to be made and pushed inside the `master` branch.

 ## Publishing to the live page